 HARC Center Mission:

-The HARC Center is an interdisciplinary research center aimed at creating a comprehensive structural picture of interactions between HIV viral proteins and intracellular host molecules at early stages in the viral lifecycle.
+The HARC Center is an interdisciplinary research center aimed at creating a comprehensive structural picture of interactions between HIV viral proteins and key intracellular host molecules in the viral lifecycle.
 High-resolution structures of such complexes offer the potential for novel targeted drug design strategies in the treatment of AIDS.

-The Center is comprised of researchers from ten different laboratories at UCSF and Berkeley, and is one of three Specialized Centers for Determination of Structures and HIV-host Complexes funded by the NIH AIDS-Related Structural Biology Program at the National Institute of General Medical Sciences (NIGMS).
-Members of the HARC Center provide expertise within a comprehensive range of biochemical, molecular biological and structural methods, including mass spectroscopy, x-ray crystallography, NMR and cryo-electron microscopy.
+The Center is comprised of researchers from thirteen different laboratories at UCSF, Berkeley and the Fred Hutchinson Cancer Research Institute (Seattle), and is one of five Specialized Centers for Determination of Structures and HIV-host Complexes funded by the NIH AIDS-Related Structural Biology Program at the National Institute of Allergy and Infectious Diseases (NIAID).
+Members of the HARC Center provide expertise within a comprehensive range of biochemical, molecular biological and structural methods, including mass spectrometry, x-ray crystallography, membrane expression, CRISPR, NMR and cryo-electron microscopy.

 In conjunction with its research activities, the Center makes new methodologies, tools and databases available to the research community at large, and is active in creating new collaborations with outside investigators.

 Funding for the HARC Center is provided by the National Institute of Allergy and Infectious Diseases (NIAID), a component of the National Institutes of Health (NIH), Grant Number P50AI150476.